 Immersed in a community of people doing the same, you’ll experience a sense of connection and honest communication that you may not have experienced before.
-This happens because compassion and the wish to free ourselves and others from suffering is our main motivation.

 The Karma Yoga program, based on daily activities, is also not just a way for us to get our chores done – it really matters to us that people who come to the centre understand the nature of what we’re doing here, and engage with us.